clemlab/IMPweb/README.md

 ## TODO

-* Run all from CLI

 * output visualization
     * Table with outcomes
     * wrt nycomps, ecoli datasets
-    * run Pfam and see if exists in NYCOMPS, prerun?
+    * find metadata, run Pfam, see if exists in NYCOMPS, prerun
     * Button to download spreadsheet with features, score, names, and sequences

 * Sanitization